CEFware/Deploy/README.md

     Note: load balancer setup coming soon

  6. Mongodb Url
     MONGO_URL=url of the mongo db

  7. PORT Number on which you want the apps to run PORT= portno //eg 3000

  8. #If you have an external service, such as Google SMTP, set this MAIL_URL=smtp://USERNAME:PASSWORD@smtp.googlemail.com:465

-  Future:
+ #Future:
-  1. create dynamic subdomain with custom name.
+  1. create dynamic subdomain with custom name. <br>
   2. Informative help option in the script command